top of page

 Lauren McAndrews'

 "A Shelter for Cancer Families has truly been our home away from home.”
-Lauren McAndrews gushes as she continues to be in awe of the mission of the organization who has provided her and her family with shelter, stability, and support since August 15th.
-The McAndrews family had not planned to relocate to Houston from their home in Liberty Hill, Texas, but like everyone whom A Shelter for Cancer Families (ASCF) has served over its more than 21 years, a cancer diagnosis changed all of that.
-Lauren McAndrews, her husband Robert, and their eighteen-year-old daughter Emma became part of ASCF’s family shortly after Lauren was diagnosed with undifferentiated pleomorphic sarcoma, a rare and difficult to treat cancer.
+Lauren McAndrews gushes as she continues to be in awe of the mission of the organization that provided her and her family with shelter, stability and support during her cancer journey.
+The McAndrews family had not planned to relocate to Houston from their home in Liberty Hill, Texas, but like everyone whom A Shelter for Cancer Families (ASCF) has served over its 20 + years, a cancer diagnosis changed all of that.
+Lauren McAndrews, her husband Robert, and their eighteen-year-old daughter Emma became part of ASCF’s family shortly after Lauren was diagnosed with undifferentiated pleomorphic sarcoma, a rare and difficult-to-treat cancer.
 While there is never a good time for a rare cancer diagnosis, for the McAndrews family, the timing felt particularly difficult.
 “I was diagnosed with sarcoma in April after heart surgery.
 Then my father died unexpectedly in May.
 That same week, Emma graduated from high school.
-Amid preparing for my dad’s funeral and Emma’s move to college in Oklahoma, we had to find a way for me to get treatment which is hours away from us.”
-With the highest concentration of sarcoma specialists in the world being in Houston (at MD Anderson Cancer Center), the McAndrews family knew traveling to the Texas Medical Center for cancer care, while not easy, would provide Lauren with the best possible clinical outcome.
-The challenge was that the cancer care Lauren needed was hours away from the family’s home and their support network – a challenge shared by all the families who take up residence on ASCF’s campus.
-Located just 4 miles from MD Anderson, ASCF offers convenient accessibility to area hospitals while providing a quiet, safe community setting with walkable access to local parks, shopping, restaurants, and other services.
+Amid preparing for my dad’s funeral and Emma’s move to college in Oklahoma, we had to find a way for me to get treatment hours away from our home.”
+With the highest concentration of sarcoma specialists in the world at MD Anderson Cancer Center, the McAndrews family knew traveling to the Texas Medical Center for cancer care--while not easy--would provide Lauren with the best possible clinical outcome.
+The McAndrews Family turned to ASCF for housing and support during one of their most difficult journeys.
+Located just 4 miles from the Texas Medical Center, ASCF offers convenient accessibility to area hospitals while providing a quiet, safe community setting with walkable access to local parks, shopping, restaurants, and other services.
 In addition, each of ASCF’s 15 private residences has its own kitchen, gathering space and washer and dryer.
 “You really feel like you are at home,” shared McAndrews.
 “I am just in awe.
 Not only has ASCF provided our family with a place to stay, but it is one that doesn’t remind me every moment that I am sick,” says Lauren.
-“In ASCF, we found a second home with a real community that loves and supports us but in ways that honor our family’s own choices.”
-Having worked for nonprofits for many years, McAndrews has committed her life to improving the lives of those around her.
-Perhaps for this reason, it seems a bit ironic that Lauren and her family find themselves the beneficiaries of the same kind of selfless compassion and kindness that Lauren has poured out for others throughout her career.
-Lauren and her family will forever be a part of our ASCF family whether she is at home, here on campus or visiting daughter Emma who is now thriving at the University of Oklahoma.
+“In ASCF, we found a second home with a real community that loves and supports us in ways that honor our family’s own choices.”
+Having worked for nonprofits for many years, McAndrews has made a commitment to improving the lives of those around her.
+Lauren and her family are incredibly grateful to find themselves the beneficiaries of the same kind of selfless compassion and kindness that Lauren has poured out for others throughout her career.
+The McAndrews family will forever be a part of ASCF, whether she is at home, here on campus or visiting daughter Emma who is now thriving at the University of Oklahoma.

 bottom of page